kedoska/engine-slot/README.md

 The `IResult.exitStorage` implements the `IStorage` interface, which is mutated during the `process` function.
 In a non-test environment you probably are storing the `result`, associated to some _user_ information, in order to restore the state of the slot machine, continuing with the _game_.

-### SCL: Standard Configuration Library

-One of the most complex part of the slot machine is its configuration.
-All the factors are impacting the **RTP** (_Return To Player_) and it is crucial to be able to test and trust the configuration once deployed.
-In this project I'd like to introduce some of the most common (at least for me) configurations that can be used as a starting point to create new configuration files.

-The SCL is integrated into the project and part of the test battery.
-It means all the available configuration are guarantee using the following test:

- * the test must finish after 1M spins, having the declared RTP
- * all the available lines must be tested up to 1M spins, the result must be withing the range

-SCL is distributed under a separate package, not required to use the engine, however it could be useful to check out some of the available configurations.

 # License

 engine-slot